kusoroadeolu/EventDrop/ARCHITECTURE.md

 ### SSE Implementation
 Sends full room state snapshots instead of diffs.
 Less efficient bandwidth-wise but way simpler to implement and handles reconnections cleanly.
 Tested with 20 files, runs smoothly.
 Will optimize if I ever get 1000+ users lol.

+## Rate Limits
+No rate limits applied for both the landing page and /rooms GET (to prevent sse streams from burning through the limits) Default rate limits applied for downloading, joining rooms, leaving rooms, Strict rate limits applied for all file related actions to prevent abuse

 ```json
 {